The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 She favors card check to make union organizing easier, or at least she did until a recent flip-flop.

-She has run more than once on the line of the working families party, which is aligned with Acorn.
+She has run more than once on the line of the Working Families Party, which is aligned with Acorn.

-Her voting record in Albany puts her to the left of nearly half the Democrats in the assembly.
+Her voting record in Albany puts her to the left of nearly half the Democrats in the Assembly.

 The GOP will continue to wander in the wilderness if it continues to put up candidates like this.

-And I i it's mystifying.
+And it's mystifying.

-And they're wondering, because he's on the conservative uh party ticket, and it's now being reported that Didi Skazafava is now polling in third place in this district race, which may explain this is Eric Erickson at redstate uh.com, may explain why Skazafava, though her husband, or through her husband, and also happens to be the head of the AFL CIO in the I mean.
+And it's now being reported that Didi Scazafava is now polling in third place in this district race, which may explain, this is Eric Erickson at RedState.com, may explain why Scazafaba, though her husband, or through her husband, also happens to be the head of the AFL-CIO.

 It really is a legitimate question.